MichaelBell/tt03-hovalaag/README.md

 ## TODO

-Before submission:
-- Add tests of some more complex programs to check they are running run as expected.
+Physical testing - would be good to try this on an FPGA or Verilog compiled for Pico and check interfacing with it works as expected.

 Not doing because we've run out of space:
 - Option to format debug for 7 segment (set option using another IO when reset\_en high)